H${\beta}$ line shape and radius-luminosity relation in 2.5D FRADO: Discussion

 \subsection{FRADO and microlensing}

-Since the 2.5D FRADO BLR model is able to reproduce a large variety of observed broad emission line profiles observed in AGN, it is also interesting to see if microlensing of the FRADO BLR can reproduce the line profile distortions observed in a number of gravitationally lensed AGN.
-A negative answer would imply a significant revision of the model.
+Since the 2.5D FRADO BLR model is able to reproduce a wide variety of broad emission line profiles observed in AGNs, it is also of interest to test whether microlensing of the FRADO BLR can account for the line profile distortions seen in a number of gravitationally lensed AGN.
+A negative result would imply the need for a significant revision of the model.

-Microlensing by stars in the lens galaxy of a lensed AGN is a phenomenon that can selectively magnify quasar subregions, in particular within the BLR, producing observable distortions in the emission line profiles that can be used to infer the size, geometry, and kinematics of the BLR.
-Based on generic BLR models, \citet{Hutsemekers2021}, \citet{Hutsemekers2023,Hutsemekers2024a,Hutsemekers2024b}, and \citet{Savic2024} have shown that Keplerian disk and equatorial wind models best describe the geometry and kinematics of the BLR, while polar wind models can be ruled out.
-Using the physically based modeling of the BLR in 2.5D FRADO with well-defined initial source parameters (thus avoiding arbitrary parameterization of the BLR structure), we should be able to simultaneously fit both the line profiles and their distortions to further investigate the BLR properties and hopefully directly infer source parameters such as the black hole mass and/or the accretion rate.
+Microlensing by stars in the lensing galaxy of a lensed AGN can selectively magnify subregions of the quasar, particularly within the BLR.
+This leads to observable distortions in the emission line profiles, which can be used to probe the size, geometry, and kinematics of the BLR.
+Based on generic BLR models, \citet{Hutsemekers2021}, \citet{Hutsemekers2023, Hutsemekers2024a, Hutsemekers2024b}, and \citet{Savic2024} have shown that Keplerian disk and equatorial wind models best describe the geometry and dynamics of the BLR; whereas polar wind models can be excluded.
+Using the physically motivated 2.5D FRADO model, with well-defined source parameters and avoiding arbitrary parameterization, we should be able to simultaneously reproduce both the intrinsic line profiles and their microlensing-induced distortions, thereby providing new constraints on the BLR structure and potentially direct estimates of physical parameters such as the black hole mass and accretion rate.